fsquillace/ganimede/README.md

 ## Manage Conda environments

-There are scenarios where the Jupyter server/tools and the python libraries are in different conda environments.
+There are scenarios where the Jupyter tools and the python libraries are in different conda environments.
 You can use the scripts in `bin/` directory to setup specific set of packages depending on the environment.